Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 Complaining is typical, but some people take it to the extreme.
 These people are known as “emotion-focused complainers.”

 They complain not just to get relief from their negative feelings but also to get attention and support from others.
 Emotion-focused complainers often have low self-esteem and feel powerless in their lives.
-They can be frustrating to deal with, but they may also be more likely to change their behavior if given feedback and support.
+They can be frustrating, but they may also be more likely to change their behavior if given feedback and support.

 This type of complainer often causes tension and conflict in relationships.